RA Conference Registration

 |Individual Registration Form|

 The conference fee is $90 per person.
 The fee includes all program sessions; breakfast, lunch and an evening dinner on Saturday; continental breakfast on Sunday; two evenings of fun-filled entertainment; on-campus housing; and some fun surprises.

-Also, registration fees are non-refundable after December 31, 2013.
+Registration fees are non-refundable after December 31, 2014.

-We are asking that you list up to twelve delegates (which includes advisors) who want to attend the conference.
-You may list more delegates in the alternate section, with the understanding that they are in alternate status.
-You will be notified by January 7, 2014 if we are able to accommodate your alternate delegates.
+We are asking that you list up to thirteen delegates (which includes advisors) who want to attend the conference.
+You may list an additional delegate in the alternate section, with the understanding that they are in alternate status.
+Based on last year's numbers, we will not be able to accept alternate delegates, thus, the alternate is only there if you have someone who needs to switch due to an emergency.
 We have set the limit in order to accept people from as many schools as possible.

 In an effort to provide a wide array of quality programs, and to share the resources and insights from each institution attending the conference, every delegation that registers for the conference is expected to submit at least one program proposal.

 - Cultivate their own personal development by presenting a conference session or participating in the case study.

 - Identify multiple levels of diversity, including the ongoing development of their identity, and how to create an inclusive community.